-The cotton-top tamarin is a small New World monkey native to the tropical forests of Colombia.
+One of the most endangered primates in the world, the cotton-top tamarin is a small New World monkey native to the tropical forests of northwestern Colombia, South America.

-This tamarin is a Critically Endangered species.
-Deforestation is this species’ greatest threat.
+This tamarin is a Critically Endangered species, with deforestation being their greatest threat.
 It has already lost most of its habitat through forest clearing for timber, charcoal, human settlement, agricultural land and industry.
-The forest areas in which it now exists are so fragmented, it is believed that they are too small to maintain the tamarin populations.

 The cotton-top tamarin population within European zoos is cooperatively managed, our our females are part of the EAZA ex-situ breeding programme (EEP).